scala-native/scala-native/docs/contrib/build.rst

     > set every nativeGC := "immix"
     > show nativeGC

+The same process above will work for setting `nativeMode`.

 The next section has more build and development information for those wanting